• Zungeon Zunday: Cacogenic Vats

 Playful Void is a production of Idle Cartulary.
 If you liked this article, please consider liking, sharing, and subscribing to the Idle Digest Newsletter.
 If you want to support Idle Cartulary continuing to provide Bathtub Reviews, I Read Reviews, and Dungeon Regular, please consider a one-off donation or becoming a regular supporter of Idle Cartulary on Ko-fi.

-• Zungeon Zunday: Bloodhoney
+• Zungeon Zunday: Spell Shrine Pit

 In 2025 I’m reviewing zungeon zines.
 They’re stream of consciousness and unedited critiques, just like Bathtub Reviews, but they’ll be a little briefer.
 The goal here is a little different: I want to spotlight what a craft-based, just-do-it approach to module writing can do.